klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 * Klaytn Growth Fund \(KGF\): 54%
 * Klaytn Improvement Reserve \(KIR\): 12%

-At the time of Klaytn mainnet launch, 9.6 KLAY will be minted per block.
+On every block created, 9.6 KLAY will be minted.
 This implies that approximately 300 million KLAY will be minted annually, which is equivalent to 3% annual inflation against the 10 billion KLAY issued at genesis \(the annual inflation rate is subject to change through the Klaytn Governance Process\).
 Transaction fee is charged per OPCODE and is metered according to the transaction fee table.
 For detailed information on the transaction fee table, please refer to [Transaction Fees](transaction-fees/transaction-fees.md).

 ## Klaytn Governance Council Reward <a id="klaytn-governance-council-reward"></a>